 To learn more, listen to conference calls about the case.
 These include one featuring lead attorney Emmet Bondurant, another with former U.S. Solicitor General Seth Waxman, and a third focused on the First Amendment harms of gerrymandering with election law expert Dan Tokaji and North Carolina A&T student Love Caesar.
 We also produced several short videos highlighting different aspects of the case featuring Common Cause’ National Redistricting Director Kathay Feng, North Carolina Executive Director Bob Phillips, and Reggie Weaver.

-Common Cause v.
-Rucho
+Rucho v.
+Common Cause

-North Carolinians were robbed of their ability to elect the candidates of their choice through a blatant partisan gerrymander by the legislature.
-Republican legislators publicly and repeatedly stated that their goal was to gerrymander congressional districts to ensure an overwhelming Republican majority despite an evenly split electorate.
+We sued because legislators and mapmakers robbed North Carolinians of their ability to elect the candidates of their choice through a blatant partisan gerrymander.
+Republican legislators publicly and repeatedly stated that their goal was to gerrymander congressional districts in favor of one party despite an evenly split electorate.
 They produced district lines that effectively let them choose the voters rather than permitting voters to choose their representatives.
 That’s the exact opposite of government of the people, by the people, and for the people as promised in our Constitution.